-- The school uses a combination of sun protection measures for all outdoor activities during terms 1, 3 and 4 (or 1 August to 30 April), and whenever UV levels reach 3 and above at other times. - Staff will check the daily sun protection times each morning for our location using the free SunSmart Global UV app, SunSmart widget, myuv.com.au or the Bureau of Meteorology website to support the implementation of sun protection at the school.
+The school uses a combination of sun protection measures for all outdoor activities during terms 1, 3 and 4 (or 1 August to 30 April), and whenever UV levels reach 3 and above at other times.

 If your location is in or north of Elliston, Cowell, Burra or Port Broughton it is particularly important to monitor sun protection times during May, June and July due to higher local UV Index from being closer to the equator.